 I swear, every time I walk by a physical The Children's Place storefront, there's some sort of amazing sale going on.
 Because not only is this brand fashionable and affordable to begin with, its frequent price-slashing makes snagging cute baby clothes a cinch.
 Whether you're looking for premie-sized clothing or big kid items, there's sure to be something perfect for your child.
 What's even better is I've never been inside one of these stores without encountering some sort of sale or deal going on.

-As you might have observed, unicorns have been all the rage for quite some time now — whether it's unicorn-inspired drinks, hair, cakes, and more And this trend extends to kids' clothing.
-Which is why this three-piece set from The Children's Place is on point.
-The set features a short-sleeved bodysuit, a pair of pants, and a hoodie with, get this, a unicorn horn on a hood.
+This three-piece set from The Children's Place gets pretty high marks for adorable details.
+The set features a short-sleeved bodysuit, a pair of pants, and a hoodie with, get this, a panda horn on the pocket.
 It's so cute, I can hardly stand it.

-When I think of The Children's Place, one of the first things that comes to mind is the store's selection of cute and quirky graphic T-shirts and baby bodysuits.
-It's sassiness at a budget-friendly price point.
-And I mean, what little guy wouldn't look adorable in this set that says, "Lil' Dude," and has mustaches all over it?
+When I think of The Children's Place, one of the first things that comes to mind is the store's selection of cute prints.
+It's cute design at a budget-friendly price point.
+And I mean, what little guy wouldn't look adorable in this set with a sweet lion print all over it?

 In case you were wondering, The Children's Place also offers a selection of gift sets to include on your baby registry — or to simply pick up for yourself because they're so affordable and cute.
 (Whichever comes first!)
 This six-piece set consisting of three knotted hats and three pairs of mittens would be a sweet addition to any baby girl's wardrobe.

 And this two-piece set of zip-up, footed pajamas is simply dreamy.
-I mean, who wouldn't want a sleeper set featuring happy and winking clouds and rainbows?
+I mean, who wouldn't want a sleeper set featuring cheerful stripes or springtime flowers?